aerospike/aerospike-backup-service/README.md

 ### Operations

 - List backups: Returns the details of available backups.
 A time filter can be added to the request.
-- Restore from a file: Starts a restore operation from a specified backup file/folder.
+- Restore from path: Starts a restore operation from a specified backup folder.
 - Restore from a timestamp: Given a routine name, searches for the closest full backup to the given timestamp and applies the backup in the following order: full backup first, then incremental backups up to the given point in time, if they exist.